Looking for a rental property?

 Upon signing of the lease, your Bond will be lodged with the Residential Tenancies Bond Authority where it will be held in trust for the duration of your lease.
 A Bond is held as a security deposit against any damage or undue wear and tear and can be up to the value of 4 weeks rent.

 Once you vacate the property an inspection will be conducted by your Property Manager.
 Provided the property report coincides with the original Condition Report (allowing for fair wear and tear), then you will be asked to fill in a Bond Claim Form to retrieve your bond from the RTBA.
 Please note that this process can take up to 10 business days.

 It is against the Residential Tenancies Act to use your Bond as a substitute for the last months’ rent.

 It is the tenant’s responsibility to insure personal possessions against any loss, damage or theft.
 This is called home contents insurance.

-Upon the commencement of your lease, your Property Manager will complete an inspection and full Condition Report which can contain up to 500 colour photographs.
-You will be given the opportunity to check this and add to it prior to moving into the property, and returning to us within 7 days.
+Upon the commencement of your lease, your Property Manager will complete an ingoing inspection and full Condition Report which can contain up to 500 colour photographs.
+You will be given the opportunity to check this and add to it upon moving into the property, and returning to us within 7 days.

 This is the report we refer to at the end of the tenancy.
 It is therefore in your best interest to read through the Condition Report and Tenancy Agreement thoroughly and ensure you retain a copy in a safe place.
 Regular inspections will also be conducted by our Property Management staff during the tenancy period.